The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Results and discussion

 \subsection{Detection of DM substructure?}

-Our preferred model class PL1+Pl2+rNIS implies the presence of a mass clump about 0.5\arcsec\ north-west of G2.
-We now investigate the nature of the predicted rNIS clumps in the PL1 + PL2 + rNIS model class by calculating their mass enclosed within the Einstein radius.
-For an NIS profile, the enclosed mass within its Einstein radius $\theta_{\rm E,NIS}$ is
+The model class PL1+PL2+rNIS, which is preferred by the BIC, implies the presence of a mass clump about 0.5\arcsec\ to 1\arcsec\ northwest of G2.
+We subsequently investigated the nature of the predicted rNIS clumps in the PL1 + PL2 + rNIS model class by comparing their mass with the expected mass range for subhalos from simulations.
+For a total mass estimate of the rNIS clump, we calculated its effective subhalo lensing mass \citep{Minor2017}, which is robust to changes in the mass density profile and is a good estimate of the total mass of the subhalo.
+The effective subhalo lensing mass is the mass enclosed within a subhalo perturbation radius, scaled by the slope of the host galaxy, which we assume to be G2.

-where $\Sigma_{\rm crit}$ is the critical surface mass density, and the distances $D_{\rm d}$, $D_{\rm s}$ and $D_{\rm ds}$ are the angular diameter distance to the lens galaxy, to the source galaxy, and between the deflector and source galaxy, respectively.

-We show the distribution of $M_{\rm rNIS}$ of all candidate models in the chain on a logarithmic scale in Fig.~\ref{fig:nis_mass}.
-It spans a mass range of $\sim4\times10^3 - 1\times10^{11} M_{\odot}$.
-18\% of all candidate models predict $10^6 M_{\odot} \leq M_{\rm rNIS}\leq 10^9 M_{\odot}$, which is the range of predicted masses for DM substructure or dark dwarf-galaxies \citep{Dalal2001,Simon2007,Diemand2008,Vegetti2012}. $\sim$69\% of all candidate models predict $M_{\rm rNIS}\leq 10^{10} M_{\odot}$.
-We conclude that it is possible that some dark matter substructure is present close to G2, changing the landscape of critical curves and caustics, and ultimately eliminating the fifth quasar image.
+We show the distribution of $M_{\rm rNIS}$ of all the candidate models in the chain on a logarithmic scale in Fig.~\ref{fig:nis_mass}.
+The distribution spans a mass range of $\sim8\times10^4 - 6\times10^{16} M_{\odot}$.
+Approximately 2\% of all candidate models predict $10^6 M_{\odot} \leq M_{\rm rNIS}\leq 10^9 M_{\odot}$, which is the range of predicted masses for DM substructure or dark dwarf-galaxies in simulations \citep{Dalal2001,Simon2007,Diemand2008,Vegetti2012}.
+Furthermore, $\sim$14\% of all candidate models predict $M_{\rm rNIS}\leq 10^{10} M_{\odot}$.
+For halos with mass above $10^9 M_{\odot}$, we would expect them to host a galaxy and therefore be luminous.
+The large fraction of rNIS models with $M_{\rm rNIS}> 10^{10}$ results from the combination of a small Einstein radius of G2 and a large distance of the subhalo to G2.
+This leads to a bigger subhalo perturbation radius and therefore to a higher effective subhalo lensing mass.
+We conclude that the presence of unobserved dark matter structure close to the lens is unlikely to be responsible for the missing image because the effective subhalo masses are mostly too large compared to the expected masses for subhalos from simulations.
+It is possible that the rNIS tries to fit to the group halo of the galaxy group that G1 and G2 are part of, but the lack of high-resolution imaging data prevents us from further investigating this point at present.
+Our preferred explanation is therefore the presence of a core in G2, which changes the landscape of critical curves and caustics, and ultimately eliminates the fifth quasar image.